jackabox/2019.jackwhiting.co.uk/content/posts/2020-08-06-adding-fathom-analytics-to-a-nuxt-project.md

 The official Fathom docs (at the time of writing this article) involves overwriting the `app.html` file — this can cause issues with deployment and updating your application.
 Instead we are going to utilise the [Vue Meta](https://vue-meta.nuxtjs.org/) package to add a script tag to the site.

-<blockquote class="info">By default Vue Meta comes preinstalled when you create a Nuxt application</blockquote>
+By default Vue Meta comes preinstalled when you create a Nuxt application

 Open up your `nuxt.config.js` file in your favourite code editor.
 Look for the section starting with `head`.
 It might look a little like this if you haven't made any previous changes.